 The Rivendell Community started in Memphis, with a house across the street from Grace-St. Luke’s church being used as residence for Mother Virginia and Cathy, and meeting place for the community.
 At that time, there were no chapters, as nearly all of the community was residing in Memphis.
 However, when Virginia was called to Springfield, MO, the Rivendell Community in Memphis found itself without a Rivendell house and without the founding leaders of the community.
 The community in Memphis decided to carry on the practice of holding a Saturday evening community meal, but rather than have it at a fixed location, it would be held at community member’s homes.

 This brought to mind the circumstances of the Jesus’ Disciples shortly after the crucifixion, travelling on the road to Emmaus, not knowing how they would carry on, and feeling their hearts burning with Jesus’ words.
 Thus was formed Emmaus Chapter.

-Emmaus Chapter continues to meet every Saturday evening for Evening Prayer, a potluck dinner, and Bible study due to the Covid-19 pandemic.
+Emmaus Chapter has suspended its Saturday evening gatherings of Evening Prayer, a potluck dinner, and Bible study due to the Covid-19 pandemic.
 We hope to resume once it is over.
-Emmaus Chapter chapter is active in ministries of hospitality and care for the poor and homeless, Recovery, and care for the infirm.
-Emmaus members have started a new Rivendell House in Memphis, Constance Abbey, which serves as a meeting place for prayer and service to the poor in the neighborhood around St. Mary’s Cathedral.
+Emmaus Chapter chapter is active in ministries of hospitality and care for the poor and homeless, and Recovery.
+Emmaus members founded and operate Constance Abbey, which serves as a meeting place for prayer, and service to the poor in the neighborhood around St. Mary’s Cathedral.
 Recently, Constance Abbey has been feeding 50 – 100 people every day, as it is one of the few ministries that has remained open throughout the pandemic.

-For more information on Emmaus Chapter, contact the Emmaus Companion in Charge, Margery, at email@example.com
+For more information on Emmaus Chapter, contact Murray at email@example.com.